Editor’s Note: This post was originally published in 2018 and has been updated.

 Step 2) Dry that sucker off!

 Give the ski a good wipe down with a dry rag to get all the excess water off.
-Water that sits on the edges can lead to rust and pitting, meaning that more material will need to be removed in order to get back to a flat surface.
+Water that sits on the edges can lead to rust and pitting.
+This isn’t inherently dangerous to the skis, but does mean they’ll need extra work done to them when you take them in for a tune in the fall.

 Step 5) Step back and admire your work.